osteele/hackingthelibrary.org/src/pages/posts/5-lint.md

 Many of these comparisons also include [mypy](http://mypy-lang.org/), which is a static type checker.
 I place this in a different category, and we'll get to type checking later.

 [^1]: Python has a number of near-standard linters.
 Other languages some fewer; some have only one.
-More on that in the section “Alternatives to `flake8`”.
+More on that in the section “ `flake8` alternatives”.
 [^2]: The Twilio MQTT Gateway repo distinguishes between `requirements.txt`, which lists only those packages necessary to *run* the code, and `requirements-dev.txt`, which also lists those packages required to *develop* the code.
 If we used that distinction here, we'd put `flake8` in `requirements-dev.txt`, not `requirements.txt`.